vivaxgen/install/README.rst

 ``etc/snakemake-profiles/``
-  The directory for holding the snakemake profiles related to job scheduler, eg. profiles related to slurm
+  The directory for holding the snakemake profiles related to job scheduler, eg. profiles related to slurm.